 Why do we celebrate LGBT+ History Month?

 The month aims to raise the voices of LGBT+ people, and increase visibility of their history and experiences.
-LGBT+ History Month also serves as a reminder of challenges and discrimination that LGBT+ people face, the progress we have made, and the work we still have to do.
+LGBT+ History Month also serves as a reminder of the challenges and discrimination that LGBT+ people face, the progress we have made, and the work we still have to do.

 Events and activities